ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 Q: You say JSI is C++, how come Turbo Modules are ObjC/Kotlin/Java?

 A: The same way Expo Modules are Swift/Kotlin.
-Ungodly amount of conversion between languages.
+Ungodly amount of jumping between languages.
 Swift → ObjC++ → C++.
-Kotlin/Java → JNI (which is SLOW) → C++.
+Kotlin/Java → `JNI` (which is SLOW) → C++.
 You might be returning native objects/scalars when writing your code, but there is a lot of work later to cast stuff all the way to the right C++ abstractions.

 Q: Can I write my Turbo Module in Swift?

-A: No. Latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go and the generation scripts and all the internal tooling works with ObjC.
+A: No (kinda).
+Latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go.
+The codegen scripts and all the internal tooling works with ObjC.
 You can write a very thin ObjC façade that will call your Swift code.
 So yes, there is a way to make it work.

 Q: When will I be able to write my Turbo Module in Swift?